 How To Buy Art During the Covid-19 Pandemic

 With numerous galleries forced to close and the world’s big art fairs cancelled, the way we buy art has been completely transformed.
-Matthew Admans, Red Eight Gallery’s Creative Director, shares his expert tips on how to buy art during a global pandemic and ponders whether the art world will ever be the same after this strangest of years.
+Julian Usher, Red Eight Gallery’s Sales Director, shares his expert tips on how to buy art during a global pandemic and ponders whether the art world will ever be the same after this strangest of years.

 View Online, And Again In Person